 During the first season the skier-day count was 1200.
 Skier-day visits jumped to more than 13,000 during A-Basin's second season.
 The area's gross income in 1947-1948 was reported at $30,000.
 Today's skier visits reach over 425,000.

 According to Larry Jump, Arapahoe's first single chairlifts incorporated some military surplus 'tinker toy' tows, but they also employed structural steel.
 These were the first post-war lifts ordered in Colorado.
 A 100 kilowatt army surplus generator and electric motors powered all the lifts.

 The "village" at the foot of the slopes consisted of a 32 by 40 foot shelter, housing a lunch counter, ski shop and ski school.
 A first aid patrol room was near the base of the lower lift, as were a row of outhouses.

 In More Recent History

 Arapahoe Basin was diversified from Vail Resorts, Inc. in August 1997.
-Dundee Realty Resort Development, a subsidiary of Dundee Realty Management Corporation of Toronto, Canada acquired A-Basin.
+Dundee Resort Development, a subsidiary of Dream Unlimited Corporation ("Dream) of Toronto, Canada acquired A-Basin.

 In January of 2008, Arapahoe Basin expanded by 80 percent with the addition of Montezuma Bowl on the backside of the mountain.
 This expansion was the biggest terrain expansion in North America in 2008.
 A $1.2 million parking expansion and reconfiguration took place in the summer of 2008 which included a pedestrian tunnel under Highway 6,300 additional parking spaces and a new shuttle bus system to transport guests from the upper parking lot to the base area.